Plastic Surgery Before and After Photos

 Step 4: Look for a variety of results, in a variety of patient types.
 Is every result a “cookie-cutter” version of the one before?
 How does the surgeon adjust his technique for patients with differing pre-op features?

 Finally, confirm that your prospective surgeon really performed these procedures themselves.
-This is especially important for photos related to a particular brand of surgical device, like a laser or liposuction machine.
+This is especially important for photos related to a particular brand of the surgical devices, like a laser or liposuction machine.
 Sometimes the manufacturer will provide marketing photos to the surgeons that buy their machine– that were performed by someone else.
 We don’t use models on this website.
 Every photo you see on our website is a real patient, with surgery performed personally by Dr. Fiala.

-With a good system, you can get a lot more out the time spent browsing in the surgeon’s photo gallery.
+With a good system, you can get a lot more out of the time spent browsing in the surgeon’s photo gallery.
 You’ll be well on your way to selecting your surgeon, and becoming a well-informed plastic surgery client.

 To receive a personalized information pack with specific details on the procedure you’re interested in, send us a request by clicking here.